 The most effective way to multiply evangelism in your area is not through mass crusades.
 I don’t suggest doing things like random tract distribution either.
 The best way to increase abundant gospel sowing is to train as many people as possible with simple personal evangelism tools.
 Then get them to train others.

 I suggest you start with two things.
 Testimony and one other simple, reproducible, evangelism tool.
-Train every believer,
+Train every believer, not just those who are particularly interested in outreach.

-You want to develop a DNA in the movement where ever follower of Jesus actively shares their faith.
+You want to develop a DNA in the movement where every follower of Jesus actively shares their faith.
 Every disciple must take seriously Jesus’ words in Acts 1:8.
 Jesus told his disciples that they would be His witnesses in Jerusalem, Judea, Samaria, and to the ends of the earth.

 We have a mandate to be His witnesses.
 That starts with learning to share our testimony.
 Train every believer to confidently share how they came to know Jesus, and what He has done in their lives.